OliveiraDS-hub/ChimeraTE/README.md

    --gene                  GTF/GFF with genes coordinates

-   --project               project name (it's the name of the directory that will be created inside projects/)
+   --project               project name (it's the name of the directory that will be created inside projects/ -spaces are not allowed-)

 #Optional arguments: